juliadisilvestri/BIMM143/README.md

 # BIMM143
-Class work from Bioinformatics Lab (W24)
+Class work from Bioinformatics Lab (W24) at UCSD